 Cratejoy has a real community of sellers who share their experiences and help each other out.
 The site also has a Subscription School where they teach you how to build a subscription box business and guide you through the whole process of starting one.

 Cratejoy is also great for product research, as you can see competitor listings, as well as how they have packaged and presented their products.
-There are also suppliers of boxes and packaging on there, and companies who can assemble the boxes and handle fulfillment for you.
+There are also suppliers of boxes and packaging on there, and companies who can assemble the boxes and handle subscription box fulfillment for you.

 Alternative subscription box platforms

 As an alternative to Cratejoy, Subbly provides all the tech needed to run a subscription business.
-It lacks the marketplace but otherwise has a really full set of design, marketing and order management features.
+It lacks the marketplace but otherwise has a full set of design, marketing and order management features.

 You can also use conventional shopping carts like Shopify and WooCommerce.
 You’ll need additional apps like Bold for Shopify or Subscriptions for WooCommerce, and overall it’s a more complex setup than the subscription-focused services above.